icicimov/blog/_posts/2017-6-15-Kubernetes-cluster-step-by-step-Part4.md

 FLANNEL_IPMASQ=false
 ```

-and installed routes on the node:
+and installed some routes on the node:

 ```
 root@k8s01:/srv/kubernetes# route -n